ursatile/fsnet/04-entity-framework-core.md

 Every migration has two methods - `Up` and `Down`. `Up` happens when we update the database; `Down` will be run if we need to roll back this migration.

 This migration has not been applied to our database yet: it's a chance to look at what *will* happen when we apply it, and check it's doing the right thing.
 It's... almost right.

+:white_check_mark: EF Core has inferred from the property name `Id` that this should be the primary key on our `Artist` table
+:white_check_mark: EF Core has mapped the `Guid` to an SQL `uniqueidentifier`
+:white_check_mark: Both the `Id` and `Name` columns are `nullable: false` (remember, we're in .NET 6 here, where *nothing* is nullable unless you ask nicely)

+But there are two things I'd like to fix:

-Almost.
-The Name column is going to be created as `type: "nvarchar(max)"` - that's an infinitely long Unicode string.
+First: the `Name` column is going to be created as `type: "nvarchar(max)"` - that's an infinitely long Unicode string.
 Unicode is fine, but we probably don't want the names of our artists to be infinitely long.

 Choosing sensible field lengths  is vitally important when creating a data schema, and the best way to find sensible lengths is to look for real-world outliers.
 The `Artist` table in our model is to store artists - bands, musicians, orchestras.
 A quick Google search suggests that the longest band names out there are: